This is a named option with the Computer Sciences MS.

 *

-Students with a strong background in computer sciences or a related field are encouraged to apply for admission.
-At a minimum, the applicant should have had some programming experience, including courses in data structures and machine organization, and should have had a year of college-level mathematics at the calculus level or above.
+Applicants with a strong background in computer sciences or a related field are encouraged to apply for admission.
+At a minimum, the applicant should have some programming experience, including courses in data structures and machine organization, and should have a year of college-level mathematics at the calculus level or above.
 Applicants are evaluated based on their previous academic record, letters of recommendation, and a personal statement.
 All applications must be submitted online.
 For more information on admissions, visit the department website.

 Graduate School Resources